handsontable/hot-builder/README.md

 ## Examples

-Build your custom handsontable Community Edition package (from the handsontable remote repository)
+Build your custom Handsontable package (from the Handsontable remote repository)

 ```sh
 $ hot-builder build -o hot-dist
 ```

-Or build your custom handsontable Community Edition package using a local directory
+Or build your custom Handsontable package using a local directory

 ```sh
 $ hot-builder build -i path-to-your-handsontable-copy/ -o hot-dist